Would you consider yourself an endurance athlete?

 - maximum lactate steady state (MLSS)

-- onset of blood lactate accumulation (OBLA).
+- onset of blood lactate accumulation (OBLA)

 The term Anaerobic Threshold (AT) is perhaps one of the most confusing terms in endurance sports training.
 The primary reason for using measurements to infer AT is because it is more of a ‘concept’ than an established metric.
+The term ‘anaerobic’ is often used in relation to any high intensity exercise level.
+Big deal you say… it’s just semantics.
+Maybe, but the reality is that words matter and in respect to exercising at a high intensity level, there is better and more accurate terminology to use.

 The term anaerobic is often used erroneously to denote exercise that occurs ‘without oxygen.’
 Exercise that uses oxygen is referred to as ‘aerobic.’
 Therefore, the common thought process regarding aerobic and anaerobic exercise is that once an individual reaches their AT, their body “switches” from using oxygen (aerobic) to the anaerobic energy systems to provide energy.